Agnes Chan

-Career
+Early life

+Agnes Chan became her family's fourth daughter when she was born at Tsan Yuk Hospital in Sai Ying Pun.
+Her father is a native of Hong Kong Island.
+She has six siblings: three brothers and three sisters.

-Agnes Chan began singing and playing guitar in her junior high years in Hong Kong, as volunteer work for fundraising events.
+She began singing and playing guitar in her junior high years in Hong Kong, as volunteer work for fundraising events.
 She had a chance to record a cover of Joni Mitchell's "The Circle Game" with her older sister, actress Irene Chan, and it became a hit song in Hong Kong.
 She became famous throughout southeast Asia through several of Chang Cheh's movies, including Young People and The Generation Gap.

-Chan's rendition of "The Circle Game" (1971) was totally different than Mitchell's, but very close to Buffy Sainte-Marie's 1968 version.
-It was/is misconstrued by many in Hong Kong that Chan was the original composer, whereas in her many Cantonese public interviews, she had yet to clarify by mentioning Mitchell or Sainte-Marie.

-Japanese singer/songwriter Masaaki Hirao brought Chan to Japan, and in 1972 she recorded her first Japanese pop hit, "Poppy Flower (ひなげしの花)."
+Japanese singer-songwriter Masaaki Hirao brought Chan to Japan, and in 1972 she recorded her first Japanese pop hit, "Poppy Flower (ひなげしの花)."
 Her clear voice, pretty looks, and imperfect Japanese made her a teenage idol.
 In 1973 her third single, "Splendor in the Grass (草原の輝き)," earned her the Japan Record Grand Prix "Rookie of the Year" award.
 She graduated from The American School in Japan in 1973.

 In 1973, she first appeared on Kōhaku Uta Gassen, the annual New Year's Eve musical competition aired on NHK, with "Poppy Flower (ひなげしの花)", and subsequently made two more consecutive appearances on the show.

 Chan enrolled in Tokyo's Sophia University and studied for two years, after which she decided to take a break from the entertainment business and study social child psychology at the University of Toronto in Canada.

 After graduating in 1978, Chan returned to Japan to resume her singing career.
 Her first Cantonese album was released in Hong Kong in 1979.
 She won a prize for her peace thesis for International Youth Year 1984.
 Her first concert in China, a benefit for Soong Ching-ling's children's fund, was held in 1985 at Beijing's capital gym for an audience of 54,000.